Help someone informally with day-to-day money

 If you want to gently keep an eye on someone’s day-to-day spending, you could:

-If they need you to collect benefits on their behalf, they can give you permission to be a joint account holder or ‘permanent agent’ on their Post Office® card account.
+If they need you to collect benefits on their behalf, they can give you permission to be a joint account holder or ‘permanent agent’ on their Post Office® card account, or to be an appointee so you can receive benefits on their behalf.

 If the person needing help is going to be away for a while – for example, to go into hospital – you can be given temporary power of attorney, which says that you’re allowed to manage their affairs for that period of time (but only as long as they still have mental capacity).